 Default Discounts and Premiums

 One of the ways in which we make changes to your pricing is by adding premiums and discounts to certain dates depending on their position relative to holidays, events, and other bookings.
-We've found that orphan days -- days between bookings that ...
+You might wonder, "why is there a 20% discount on my orphan ...

 Understanding the Pricing Calendar